APPRENITICE & INTERNSHIP INTERVIEWS

 Two marketing positions available immediately open on Jag Jobs – Must be work-study eligible and go through work-study hiring process.
 Responsibilities include the creation of all marketing and promotional materials pertaining to summer program, including but not limited to posters, flyers, brochures, postcards, outdoor and indoor signage, etc., including assisting in the creation of press releases and press contacts.
 Spring and summer positions available.

-All IAPI Apprentice and Internships share the same basic expectations.
+All IPAI Apprentice and Internships share the same basic expectations.
 At a minimum, candidates must:

 IN Performing Arts Initiative at Herron High School